• Home

 • You can set up a pair of binos on a tripod.
 Also, you can use an 80mm ST with the binos.
 A white light solar filter will give you a better experience of the sunset.

-• Use lower refractor as you can.
+• Use a lower refractor as you can.
 Images may not be as good as being outside, but you can have decent views even in 30 or -40 F wind-chill.
 I prefer 10mm, 15mm, and 25mm wide-angle EPs.

 However, this is also important to have the best telescopes to use for amazing stargazing and through windows for any other purposes, you plan.